 Creating a Custom Careers Page

-There are three main steps to using Ashby's API to create a fully functioning careers page, from rendering job openings to submitting applications.
+There are 3 main steps to using Ashby's API to create a fully functioning careers page.

 Step 1 Get a list of open job postings using the jobPosting.list endpoint.

-Step 2 For each job posting in the list, use the jobPosting.info endpoint to get detailed information, including a specification of the application form, for that job.
+Step 2 For each job posting in the list, use the jobPosting.info endpoint to get details about a particular job posting, including a specification of the application form.

 These application form specifications will allow you to programmatically build forms (for example, HTML forms) that your applicants can fill out.

-Step 3 Using these application forms, you can send applications to Ashby using the applicationForm.submit endpoint.
+Step 3 Using these application forms, you can send applications to Ashby using the applicationForm.submit and surveySubmission.create endpoints.

 Use the jobPosting.list endpoint to get a list of your organization's open job postings.
 You can use this list to create a main careers page that lists opportunities.
 See the guide on pagination and incremental synchronization for detailed instructions on how to fetch all available data from the endpoint.

-Use the jobPosting.info endpoint to get detailed information about a particular job posting, including the definition of the form that should be used for submitting applications to this job posting.
+Use the jobPosting.info endpoint to get detailed information about a particular job posting, including a specification of the form used to submit applications.

 Form definitions